SamitPoojary/FASTPAGES/_posts/2022-10-02-CollegeBoard-Proofs.md

 ![]({{site.baseurl}}/images/cbproof1.png "Proof of Completing the 1.4 Assignment.")

-## Identifying and Correcting Errors Video 1-3 Notes:
+## 1.4 Notes - Identifying and Correcting Errors Video 1-3 Notes:
 - Programmers run into errors many times and it is a part of the programming process
 - Logic Error: when the programmer makes a mistake in the algorithm that causes an unexpected result
 - Syntax Error: a typo in the code that doesn’t let the program to run or compile